Arrrax1/Python_Face_Recognition/README.md

 ---
 ### Features
 - Face detection and recognition using OpenCV and face_recognition libraries
+- SignUp and Login to use the App
-- Add new students and their images to the database
+- Add new students and their images to the database // Locally (too lazy to configure firebase)
 - Take attendance by capturing images of the students
 - View attendance reports in xlsx format
 ### Prerequisites